nuuuwan/news_lk3_data/README.md

 Three members of the same family including a child were reportedly killed in a house fire in the Sinhapura area of Chilaw.

 The victims, a mother, father, and their child died in the fire, which broke out last night (19), according to the Chilaw Police.

+Police reported that the bodies were discovered during a search following information they received.
+The deceased have been identified as a 42-year-old man, a 40-year-old woman, and a 15-year-old girl.

+The cause of the fire is yet to be determined, and Chilaw Police have launched an investigation into the incident.

 ◼️